Riskguard® Hereditary Cancer test

-The Riskguard® test is an assessment tool that can help uncover hereditary cancer risk.
-With just a simple blood or saliva sample, it checks for hereditary genetic changes that can cause an increased risk for certain cancers.
+The Riskguard test is an assessment tool that can help uncover hereditary cancer risk.
+With just a simple blood, saliva or buccal (cheek) swab sample, it checks for hereditary genetic changes that can cause an increased risk for certain cancers.

 Benefits of the Riskguard test